Pamba River: Topography of the basin, reservoirs and command area

-Like all the river basins in Kerala, the Pamba basin also can be divided into three natural zones based on elevation, consisting of low land or seaboard, midland and high land.
+The Pamba basin - like all the river basins in Kerala - can be divided into three natural zones based on elevation, consisting of low land or seaboard, midland and high land.
 The coast for a short distance along the borders of lakes is flat, retreating from it the surface roughens up into slopes which gradually combine and swell into mountains on the east.
 The low land area along sea coast is generally swampy and liable to be flooded during monsoon inundation.
 The plains/midlands succeed low land in gentle ascents and valleys interspersed with isolated low hills.
 The high land on the eastern portion is broken by long spurs, dense forests, extensive ravines and tangled jungles.
 Towering above all their slopes are Western Ghats that form eastern boundary of the basins.

+Kuttanad is a river delta landscape region in Kerala known for its vast paddy fields and geographical peculiarities.
+It is in the Districts of Alappuzha, Kottayam and Pathanamthitta.
+The region has the lowest altitude in India, and is one of the few places in the world where farming is carried on around 4 to 10 ft below sea level, using rice paddies largely located on reclaimed land amid the delta.
+Kuttanad is historically important in the ancient history of South India and is the major rice producer in the state.
+Farmers of Kuttanad are famous for Biosaline Farming.
+The United Nations Food and Agriculture Organization (FAO) has declared the Kuttanad Farming System as a Globally Important Agricultural Heritage System (GIAHS) in 2013.
+Four of Kerala's major rivers, the Pamba, Meenachil, Achankovil and Manimala flow into the region.

 Endangered state

 Due to drought and a lack of conservation and protection by the government, the Pampa River has shrunk to a stream and is totally dry in many places.
 Nearby wells have also dried up.
 Water for farming, such as paddy fields, is scarce.
 Experts are calling for governmental awareness of the dire situation and the need to rein in development that is destroying the environment.

 The Kerala High Court has initiated steps to control the pollution of the river from the practice of some visitors to Sabarimala who throw their clothes into it.
 As part of the Punyam Poonkavanam project, pilgrims have been exhorted to avoid the usage of soap and oil while bathing in River Pamba.
 They are also requested not to throw any material, including clothes, to this holy river.
 At a broader level, this project aims to spread the message of cleanliness and greenness beyond Pamba and Sabarimala.